Step Bonus: Your reward for moving more!

 MyNetDiary likes the idea of getting “rewarded” for moving more!

-Step Bonus estimates calories burned from steps beyond those expected for your selected activity level in Your Personal Info (in Settings screen under Me in your MyNetDiary mobile app).
+Step Bonus estimates calories burned from steps beyond those expected for your selected activity level in Your Personal Info (tap on Me > Personal Info).

-Step Bonus is an optional feature for users who do not link MyNetDiary with activity trackers, such as FitBit, Withings, or Garmin, which already measure burned calories.
-Estimating distance and time walked, Step Bonus assumes that you've made the extra steps walking at 2.5 MPH and rewards you with extra calories in your food budget.
+Step Bonus is an optional feature for users who do not link MyNetDiary with such activity trackers, as Fitbit, Withings, or Garmin, which already measure burned calories.
+Estimating distance and time walked, Step Bonus assumes you’ve taken the extra steps, walking at 2.5 MPH (4km) and rewards you with additional calories toward your food calories budget.

 Activity Level Step Bonus is applied if your steps are above: